justinduytran/gtfsR/README.md

 Alert <- realtime_Alert(FeedMessage)
 ```

-If the `api_url` is for a TripUpdate feed and you used
+NOTE: if the `api_url` is for a TripUpdate feed and you used
 `realtime_VehiclePosition()` the resulting data will not throw an error
 but return a mostly empty dataset.
 So ensure you use the right function.